clipmagic/ChatAI/docs/guides/how-chatai-differs-from-other-website-chatbots.md

 - time-to-launch is critical,
 - the site is marketing-focused,
 - deep integration is not required,
-- or the team prefers not to manage infrastructure.
+- or the team prefers a vendor-managed chatbot setup.

 ---

 ## Key Differences That Matter

-### Control vs Convenience
+### Site Ownership vs Convenience

-- **ChatAI** prioritises control and transparency.
+- **ChatAI** prioritises site ownership and transparency.
 - **SaaS chatbots** prioritise ease of use and speed.

 ---